New conservative group would save ‘Anglo-Saxon’ traditions

 The group calls for limiting legal immigration “to those that can contribute not only economically, but have demonstrated respect for this nation’s culture and rule of law.”
 It voices support for infrastructure “that reflects the architectural, engineering and aesthetic value that befits the progeny of European architecture.”

-House Minority Leader Kevin McCarthy, R-Calif., issued a critical tweet that an aide confirmed was aimed at the group.
+In a striking criticism, House Minority Leader Kevin McCarthy, R-Calif., issued a tweet that an aide confirmed was aimed at the group.

 “America is built on the idea that we are all created equal and success is earned through honest, hard work.
 It isn’t built on identity, race, or religion,” McCarthy wrote.
 “The Republican Party is the party of Lincoln & the party of more opportunity for all Americans—not nativist dog whistles.”